 They had four children: our ancestor Mary, then Ann, Sarah and John.
 Mary and Ann would no doubt have helped Alice with the spinning as they grew up.
 Sadly their sister Sarah died at the age of four and their brother when he was three years old.
 Records at this time did not include a cause of death but the loss of three toddlers in two generations of the family might point to some inherited malady.

 John Parker himself died only five months after his son.
-His will was made just a few weeks before his death.
+I have obtained a copy of his will from the Borthwick Institute at the University of York.
+It was made just a few weeks before his death.
 It’s very short and makes no reference to his good health, as some wills do.
 Maybe he was already ill and knew he was dying.

 He clearly wanted to make provision for his wife and surviving children, Mary and Ann.
 He gave instructions that the girls should be looked after until they were twenty-one (at which time, presumably, they would marry!).